 Emilie then started residency in Internal Medicine at Brigham and Women's Hospital in 2016.
 Her research interests in residency have included small intestinal bowel overgrowth (SIBO) and inflamatory bowel disease (IBD) as well as quality improvement related to diagnostic colonoscopy.
 She is applying for fellowship in Gastroenterology and hopes pursue a career in academic medicine.

-His interests include global health and tropical medicine, antimicrobial stewarship, transplantation infectious diseases, medical education, comparative health care delivery, and coffee.
+His interests include general internal medicine, global health and tropical medicine, antimicrobial stewarship, transplantation infectious diseases, medical education, comparative health care delivery, and coffee.

 Dr. Brown graduated from Temple University School of Medicine, and completed her residency in pediatrics at Connecticut Children's Medical Center in Hartford, CT.
 After finishing residency, Dr. Brown completed a General Academic Pediatrics Fellowship at the Children's Hospital of Pittsburgh, where she earned a Master's of Science in Medical Education from the University of Pittsburgh School of Medicine.
 She has been practicing primary care pediatrics at the Floating Hospital for Children since 2008, and has been the Director of the Pediatrics clerkship for Tufts University School of Medicine since 2010.